mar1akc/transition_path_theory_FEM_distmesh/README.md

 Important settings in face_TPT_driver.ipynb:
 The Face potential has four local minima: the "eyes" are the deepest minima, and the "nose" and the "mouth" are shallower minima that can be considered as a dynamical trap.

---> The sets A and B are circles around the eyes centered at (xa,ya), (xb,yb), of radii ra and rb, respectively
+--> The sets A and B are circles around the eyes centered at (xa,ya), (xb,yb), of radii ra and rb, respectively.

---> The outer boundary is the level set of the potential {(x,y) : V(x,y) = Vbdry}
+--> The outer boundary is the level set of the potential {(x,y) : V(x,y) = Vbdry}.

---> h0: The important parameter that determines how fine is the mesh is h0, the desired length of mesh edge
+--> h0: The important parameter that determines how fine is the mesh is h0, the desired length of mesh edge.

 --> generate_mesh: The boolean variable generate_mesh determines whether the mesh needs to be generated or read from the files.

 --> Set generate_mesh = True for the first run.
 The generated mesh will be saved to files.
 If you want to experiment further with the same mesh, set generate_mesh = False.
 Then it will be read from the files.

---> q: The variable q is the committor at the mesh point
+--> q: The variable q is the committor at the mesh points.

---> Rcurrent: The variable Rcurrent is Npts-by-2 array with components of the reactive current at the mesh points
+--> Rcurrent: The variable Rcurrent is Npts-by-2 array with components of the reactive current at the mesh points.

---> Rrate: The variable Rrate is the transition rate
+--> Rrate: The variable Rrate is the transition rate.

 The mesh points, the committor, the reactive current are saved into a csv file.